+353-1-416-8900REST OF WORLD

 • Pest Types: Coleoptera, diptera, hemiptera, lepidoptera

-• Source Origins: Natural, synthetic
+• Sources: Natural, synthetic

 • Formulations: Liquid, solid

-• Crops: Fruits (including berries, citrus, grapes, pome, stone, and tropical fruits), ornamentals (landscape, potted plants), row crops (cereals, legumes, oilseeds), vegetables (brassicas, cucurbits, leafy greens, root & tuber)
+• Crops: Fruits (including berries, citrus, grapes, pome, stone, tropical fruits), ornamentals (landscape, potted plants), row crops (cereals, legumes, oilseeds), vegetables (brassicas, cucurbits, leafy greens, root & tuber)

-• Application Methods: Dispenser, sprays, traps
+• Application Methods: Dispensers, sprays, traps

 • End Users: Commercial growers, government agencies, research institutions